ckilb/product-designer-docs/documentation.md

 There are a few requirements you should bring with you to use and work with the plugin:
 - You are familiar with the shop system (Shopware, WooCommerce) you are using.
-- You read this document.
+- You've read this document.
+- You've checked the backend configuration options including it's description texts.
 - If there's functionality missing that you require to solve your needs you probably need coding skills.
 See [Missing features](#missing-features) section.